yiisoft/view/docs/basic-functionality.md

 To render the file shown above, two methods are provided: `render()` and `renderFile()`.

-The `renderFile()` method accepts the full absolute path of the view file to be rendered, and an array of parameters (name-value pairs) that will be retrieved and made available in the view file:
+The `renderFile()` method accepts a full absolute path of the view file to be rendered, and an array of parameters (name-value pairs) that will be available in the view template:

 ```php
 $view->renderFile('/path/to/views/blog/posts.php', [